raspberrypilearning/cd-intermediate-html-css-sushi/en/step_11.md

     </p>
 ```

-+ Add the following code to your stylesheet, then run your code to see your lovely links in action.
++ Add the following code to your style sheet, then run your code to see your lovely links in action.

 ```css
   .niceLinks {